RavenIVA/rsschool-cv/cv.md

 ###### Discord: ravenblackiva
 ***
 ##  About Myself:

 I am a general practitioner.
-Having worked in my field for 4 years, I realized that the prospects did not suit me.
-    After studying the labor market, I decided to start my way into IT.
-    I set a goal for myself to master the profession of Frontend Developer, which will help me with the course from The Rolling Scopes JS/ FE Pre-School 2023Q2.
+Having worked in my field for 4 years,I realized that the prospects did not suit me.After studying the labor market, I decided to start my way into IT.
+I set a goal for myself to master the profession of Frontend Developer, which will help me with the course from The Rolling Scopes JS/FE Pre-School 2023Q2.
 My strengths are perseverance and determination,high stress tolerance, ability to make decisions in emergency situations, extensive experience in working with people and resolving conflict situations.
 ***
 ## Skills and Proficiency:
 * Git, GitHub (training stage)